How To Claim Extraordinary Expenses As Part Of Child Support

 Alternative Dispute Resolution: How To Make Divorce Less Costly

 Nobody goes into a marriage planning on one day getting divorced.
-Unfortunately, many marriages ultimately do end with both spouses deciding to go their separate ways.
+Unfortunately, many marriages ultimately end with both spouses deciding to go their separate ways.
 While divorce is often portrayed in the media as a bitter and harsh process, there are ways to end a marriage without resorting to fighting, arguments and blame.
 Alternative Dispute Resolution (ADR) is one way to handle divorce to minimize stress on the divorcing spouses and ultimately make it less costly.

 What is Alternative Dispute Resolution?